mezzato/go.talks/README.md

 ## Source code ##

-The source code to the slide resides in a subfolder named after the slide.
+The source code is linked to into the slides and resides in the subfolders.